What If You're Not Flexible Enough To Do Yoga?

-We will use some Sanskrit (the Yoga language) as it brings a certain ambience to a class that can help you relax more, but we will not throw 102 parshvottonasanas at you, that is for later.
+We will use some Sanskrit (the ancient yoga language) as it brings a certain ambience to a class that can help you relax more, but we will not throw parshvottonasanas at you, that is for later.

 The only rules are: No pressure, no judgement.
 No flexibility needed.

-Come and join us for a class, or two - the less flexible you are, the more welcome you are, especially to one of the Non Scary classes (although we will always encourage you to try any of the other classes, too).
+Come and join us for a class, or two, or join our next beginners class - the less flexible you are, the more welcome you are!

 You may just find that we do not just teach Yoga, we will get you to love it!